 Education and Workforce Development Cabinet

-FRANKFORT, Ky. — Unemployment rates fell in 98 Kentucky counties between August 2009 and August 2010, according to the Kentucky Office of Employment and Training, an agency of the Kentucky Education and Workforce Development Cabinet.
+FRANKFORT, Ky.
+(Sept.
+22, 2011) — Unemployment rates fell in 110 Kentucky counties between August 2010 and August 2011, while eight county rates increased and two counties remained the same, according to the Kentucky Office of Employment and Training, an agency of the Kentucky Education and Workforce Development Cabinet.

-Woodford County recorded the lowest jobless rate in the Commonwealth at 7.6 percent.
-It was followed by Webster County, 7.9 percent; Boyd County, 8.2 percent; Fayette and Oldham counties, 8.3 percent each; Livingston County, 8.4 percent; Boone and Calloway counties, 8.5 percent each; and Carlisle, Franklin, Hancock, Henderson and Shelby counties, 8.6 percent each.
+Woodford County recorded the lowest jobless rate in the Commonwealth at 7.1 percent.
+It was followed by Fayette County, 7.2 percent; Larue and Oldham counties, 7.3 percent each; Calloway, Henry and Livingston counties, 7.5 percent each; and Franklin, Madison and Owen counties, 7.6 percent each.